ruslanmv/ruslanmv.github.io/_posts/2025-01-01-Building-a-Multimodal-Model-for-Image-Captioning-with-Transformers.md

 ---

-In blog, we dive deep into how **multimodal transformers** work, extending the traditional transformer architecture to handle both **text** and **image** inputs for image captioning tasks.
+Hello everyone, in this blog, we dive deep into how **multimodal transformers** work, extending the traditional transformer architecture to handle both **text** and **image** inputs for image captioning tasks.
 We will explore the mathematical foundations, architectural components, theoretical underpinnings, and implementation details.

 ## **1. Introduction**